nabijaczleweli/cargo-update/README.md

 `cargo install-update -a` - check for newer versions and update all installed packages.

-`cargo install-update` *crate1 crate2 crate3* - check for newer versions and update selected packages, will not install new packages.
+`cargo install-update crate1 crate2 ...` - check for newer versions and update selected packages, will not install new packages.

 For more information and examples see the [manpage](https://cdn.rawgit.com/nabijaczleweli/cargo-update/man/cargo-install-update.1.html).